metabase/metabase/docs/administration-guide/10-single-sign-on.md

 Manually assigning people to [groups](05-setting-permissions.html#groups) in Metabase after they've logged in via SSO can get tedious.
 Instead, you can take advantage of the groups that already exist in your LDAP directory by enabling [group mappings](/learn/permissions/ldap-auth-access-control.html#group-management).

 Scroll to **Group Schema** on the same LDAP settings page, and click the toggle to enable group mapping.
-Selecting **Edit Mapping** will bring up a modal where you can create and edit mappings, specifying which LDAP group corresponds to which user group in your Metabase instance.
+Selecting **Edit Mapping** will bring up a modal where you can create and edit mappings, specifying which LDAP group corresponds to which Metabase group.

 As you can see below, if you have an **Accounting** group in both your LDAP server and Metabase instance, you'll just need to supply the Distinguished Name from your LDAP server (in the example, it's `cn=Accounting,ou=Groups,dc=widgetco,dc=com`) and select its match from the dropdown of your existing Metabase groups.